 The Macoupin County Public Health Department is aligned with the Illinois Emergency Management Agency (IEMA) in a major campaign to educate Americans about the dangers of radon exposure and to encourage them to take action to identify and fix radon problems in their homes.

-Radon problems can be fixed by qualified contractors for a cost similar to that for may common home repairs such as painting or having a new water heater installed (anywhere from $500 to about $2,500).
+Radon problems can often be fixed by qualified contractors.
 Macoupin County Public Health Department urges area residents to test their homes for elevated levels of radon.
 It is a serious public health hazard with a straightforward solution.